BIP 322: Generic Signed Message Format

 2. The use of NOPs reserved for upgrades is forbidden.

-3. The use of segwit versions greater than 1 are forbidden.
+3. The use of Segwit versions greater than 1 are forbidden.

 4. If any of the above steps failed, the validator should stop and output the inconclusive state.